butroad20/awesome-oau/README.md

 - [API](#api)
-  - [Twitter Sentiment API](https://github.com/elseagle/sentiment_analysis): An api that helps to get sentiments about companies and celebrities
+  - [Twitter Sentiment API](https://github.com/elseagle/sentiment_analysis): An api that helps to get sentiments about companies and celebrities.

+  - [WAEC Results API](https://github.com/idoqo/waec): A PHP-Based API that helps retrieve WASSCE results in JSON format from the official WAEC website.

 ---